 Amrinder, Mahinder and Joginder are partners in a firm.
 Mahinder retires from the firm.
 On his date of retirement, Rs.
 60,000 becomes due to him.
-Amrinder and Joginder promise to pay him in instalments every year at the end of the year.
+Amrinder and Joginder promised to pay him in instalments every year at the end of the year to which he agreed.
 Prepare Mahinder's Loan Account in the following cases:

 - 1. When payment is made four yearly instalments plus interest @ 12% p.a. on the unpaid balance. - 2.
-When they agree to pay three yearly instalments of Rs.
+When when payment is made in three yearly instalments of Rs.
 20,000 including interest @ 12% p.a on the outstanding balance during the first three years and the balance including interest in the fourth year. - 3.
 When payment is made in 4 equal yearly instalment's including interest @ 12% p.a. on the unpaid balance.